terrylinooo/shieldon/README.md

 ![](https://i.imgur.com/7PdjkKV.png)

-## Case Studies

-I have made a WordPress plguin called **[WP Shieldon](https://wordpress.org/plugins/wp-shieldon)**, it is based on Shieldon library.
+I have made a WordPress plguin called [WP Shieldon](https://wordpress.org/plugins/wp-shieldon), it is based on Shieldon library.
 You can check out the [source code](https://github.com/terrylinooo/wp-shieldon) to understand about how to implement Shieldon in your PHP project.

 ## License